JackCribbin/RecipeApp/README.md

 - Full CRUD for recipes and ingredients
 - Recipes support nested steps, ingredients and images in a single request
 - Shared global ingredient list — ingredients are defined once and reused across recipes
+- Ingredient deletion blocked with a 409 Conflict response if the ingredient is in use by any recipe
 - Pagination on recipe list endpoint with configurable skip/take parameters
 - Input validation on all write endpoints with meaningful error messages
+- Cross-collection validation rules — continuous step numbering, maximum one primary image per recipe
 - Automatic database migrations on startup
-- Swagger UI for interactive API testing
+- Swagger UI for interactive API testing (development environment only)
+- CORS configured for local development and deployed frontend origins

 ---